Mainz: Coat of arms

 The coat of arms of Mainz is derived from the coat of arms of the Archbishops of Mainz and features two six-spoked silver wheels connected by a silver cross on a red background.

 Population

-Mainz has a population of about 220,000 and is the largest city in Rhineland-Palatinate.
+Mainz has a population of about 223,000 and is the largest city in Rhineland-Palatinate.
 Mainz passed 100,000 in 1908.
 In 1945, After WWII, right side of the Rhine river, which were a part of Mainz, became a part of Wiesbaden and other part of Hesse due to its occupation zone where Mainz and Rhineland-Palatinate were French occupation zone and Wiesbaden and Hesse were American occupation zone where both cities became its state capital in 1946.
-Mainz lost 21.1% of population at this time.
-Mainz and Wiesbaden has rivalries who the better city on the Rhine river are even today.
-Mainz became an attractive city, especially for young people due to its radio and television broadcasters, Universities and good workplaces.
-Mainz's population grow normally and Mainz passed 200,000 in 2011.
+Mainz lost 21,1% of its population at this time.
+Mainz and Wiesbaden have rivalries who the better city on the Rhine river are even today.
+Mainz became an attractive city, especially for young people due to its radio and television broadcasters, universities, and good workplaces.
+Mainz's population grew normally and Mainz passed 200,000 in 2011.